Re-Align/just-eval/README.md

-# Just-Eval: A simple GPT-based evaluation tool for multi-aspect, interpretable assessment of LLMs.
+# Just-Eval: Multi-aspect, interpretable evaluation of LLM Alignment

 > This is part of the Re-Align project by AI2 Mosaic.
 Please find more information on our website: [https://allenai.github.io/re-align/](https://allenai.github.io/re-align/index.html).